madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

 [Peano naturals](https://en.wikipedia.org/wiki/Peano_axioms) has
 been implemented.
-This means that zero is represented as `O`, one as `S O`, two as `S (S O)` and so forth (this does not implement integers bu only naturals, but for Fibonacci this is just fine).
+This means that zero is represented as `O`, one as `S O`, two as `S (S O)` and so forth (this does not implement integers btu only naturals which is just fine for Fibonacci).

 Coq automatically expands syntactic decimal numbers to its internal representation.
 Hence